 The Compensation and Remuneration (CompRem) Committee shall be composed of at least three (3) members.
-Its role is to decide, determine and approve by a majority vote matters relating to compensation, remuneration and benefits of the Company's officers and directors and to provide communications with the Board of Directors and, as appropriate, communications with shareholders and regulators.
+Its role is to decide, determine and approve by a majority vote matters relating to compensation, remuneration and benefits of the Corporation's officers and directors and to provide communications with the Board of Directors and, as appropriate, communications with shareholders and regulators.

-- 3.5.1.
-The Compensation and Remuneration Committee's overall strategy is to ensure that employees are rewarded for their contribution to the Company's operating and financial performance. - 3.5.2.
-The Compensation and Remuneration Committee shall carry out the following tasks: - 3.5.2.1.
-Establish a formal and transparent procedure for developing policies and for fixing the remuneration packages of directors, executives and other key senior personnel; - 3.5.2.2.
-Designate amount of remuneration, which shall be in a level sufficient to attract directors, executives and other key senior personnel needed to run the company successfully; - 3.5.2.3.
-Develop a form on Full Business Interest Disclosure as part of the preemployment requirements for all incoming officers, which among others compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired; - 3.5.2.4.
-Disallow any director to decide his own remuneration; - 3.5.2.5.
-Submit to the Compliance Committee, for publication in the Annual Report, a concise and understandable disclosure of compensation of its directors and executive officers for the previous year and the ensuing year;
+The Compensation and Remuneration Committee's overall strategy is to ensure that employees are rewarded for their contribution to the Corporation's operating and financial performance.

+The Compensation and Remuneration Committee shall carry out the following tasks:

+- a.
+Establish a formal and transparent procedure for developing policies on executive remuneration and for fixing the remuneration packages of corporate officers and directors and provide oversight over remuneration of senior management and other key personnel, ensuring that compensation is consistent with the Corporation's culture, strategy and control environment. - b.
+Designate amount of remuneration, which shall be in sufficient level to attract and retain directors and officers who are needed to run the Corporation successfully; - c.
+Develop a form on Full Business Interest Disclosure as part of the pre-employment requirements for all incoming officers, which among others compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired; - d.
+Disallow any director to decide his own remuneration; - e.
+Directors, as such, shall not receive any compensation unless approved by the stockholders or provided in the Corporation's By-Laws.
+No directors should participate in the approval of his compensation.
+However, the Board may, from time to time approve a reasonable per diem that a director may receive for attendance in Board and Board Committee meetings. - f.
+Provide in the Corporation's annual reports, information and proxy statements a clear, concise and understandable disclose of compensation of its executive officers for the previous fiscal year and the ensuing year. - g.
+Review of the existing Human Resources Development or Personnel Handbook, to strengthen provisions on conflict of interest, salaries and benefits policies, promotion and career advancement directives, and compliance of personnel with all statutory requirements that must be periodically met in their respective posts.
+Or in the absence of such Personnel Handbook, cause the development of such, covering the same parameters of governance stated above. - h.
+All other duties and responsibilities are provided in the Compensation and Remuneration Committee Charter.